ember-learn/guides-source/guides/release/code-editors/index.md

 Visual Studio Code is a code editor optimized for building and debugging modern web applications.
 Visual Studio Code is one of the most popular text editors among Ember developers.

-[Unstable Ember Language Server](https://marketplace.visualstudio.com/items?itemName=lifeart.vscode-ember-unstable) - This provides autocompletions in templates and allows go-to-definition behavior within Ember projects.
+[Ember Language Server](https://marketplace.visualstudio.com/items?itemName=EmberTooling.vscode-ember) - This provides autocomplete in templates and allows go-to-definition behavior within Ember projects.

+[Ember JS (ES6) and Handlebars code snippets](https://marketplace.visualstudio.com/items?itemName=phanitejakomaravolu.EmberES6Snippets) - This extension contains Ember.js and Handlebars snippets to help you to type less but code more.

+[EditorConfig for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) - Attempts to override user/workspace settings with settings found in `.editorconfig` files.
+The `.editorconfig` file helps developers define and maintain consistent coding styles between different editors and IDEs.

 [Glimmer Templates Syntax](https://marketplace.visualstudio.com/items?itemName=lifeart.vscode-glimmer-syntax) - Syntax formatting for glimmer templates.

-[Related Files Hopper](https://marketplace.visualstudio.com/items?itemName=suchitadoshi1987.file-hopper) - This extension allows movement within a collection of related files with a single keystroke making development faster and efficient.
-This is especially useful for finding related files within components.

-[EditorConfig for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) - Attempts to override user/workspace settings with settings found in .editorconfig files.
-The .editorconfig file helps developers define and maintain consistent coding styles between different editors and IDEs.

 [Prettier for Handlebars](https://marketplace.visualstudio.com/items?itemName=Alonski.prettier-for-handlebars-vscode) - Format your handlebars files with Prettier ...that's it!
 Note, because this uses the currently unreleased Prettier, it may break with future changes to Prettier.

-## vim
+## Vim

 Vim is a highly configurable text editor built to make creating and changing any kind of text very efficient.
 It is included as "vi" with most UNIX systems and with Apple OS X.

-[ember.vim](https://github.com/dsawardekar/ember.vim) -  a Vim plugin for the Ember.js frontend framework inspired by `vim-rails`.
+[ember.vim](https://github.com/dsawardekar/ember.vim) -  a Vim plugin for the Ember.js frontend framework.

 [vim-ember-hbs](https://github.com/joukevandermaas/vim-ember-hbs) - a plugin to add Ember template syntax highlighting and indentation to Vim.

-[`ember_tools`](https://github.com/AndrewRadev/ember_tools.vim) - Various tools to work with Ember.js projects.
+[Ember Tools](https://github.com/AndrewRadev/ember_tools.vim) - Various tools to work with Ember.js projects.

 ## Atom